What is the Writing Test?

 You also have the opportunity to improve your result.
 The best score will be selected.
 Should you not succeed, you are perhaps not proficient in that particular language and may opt to add other languages you know.

-In order to successfully take the writing test with a smooth experience, we advise you to have the following specifications:
+In order to successfully take the listening test with a smooth experience, we advise you to have the following specifications:

 OS version (or later)